 - ¼ cup packed dark brown sugar

-- 1½ cups shelled salted pistachios, either toasted or roasted (*please see notes about the amount of salt in these cookies in the post above)
+- 1 ½ cups shelled salted or unsalted pistachios, either toasted or roasted (*please see notes above and below about the amount of salt in this recipe)

 - 16 oz dark chocolate